Collaborative Beamforming Under Localization Errors: A Discrete Optimization Approach: Agent Selection Under Localization Errors

-The above numerical example illustrates a counterintuitive fact: for some problem instances, the optimal subset consists of the agents with \textit{the highest effective localization errors}.
-This phenomenon arises due to the physical interaction effects of constructive/destructive interference of the sinusoids in \eqref{beam_gain}.
-Next, we develop a modified algorithm that accounts for the fact that for some instances the agents with the highest effective localization errors provides an optimal solution to the subset selection problem.
+The above numerical example illustrates a counterintuitive fact: for some problem instances, the optimal subset consists of the agents with \textit{the highest effective localization error variances}.
+This phenomenon arises due to the constructive/destructive interference of the sinusoids in \eqref{beamf_gain_first}.
+Next, we modify the Greedy algorithm to account for the fact that for some instances the agents with the highest effective localization error variances may provide an optimal solution to the subset selection problem.